HandsOnDataViz/book/github/desktop-atom/README.md

-# Efficiently Edit Code with GitHub Desktop and Atom Editor
+# Edit Code More Efficiently with GitHub Desktop and Atom Editor

 ** TO DO ** revise this outdated page